therenegar/launch/README.md

 ## Usage

-Place `LAUNCH.EXE` anywhere, ideally inside it's own directory which is on `PATH`.
+Place `LAUNCH.EXE` anywhere, ideally inside its own directory which is on `PATH`.
 To display your menu, just type
 ```
     LAUNCH